 What is the REACH Program?

-By participating in a REACH group, you will learn to:
+By participating in the REACH program, you will learn to:

 Racism-related stress can impact BIPOC in subtle and significant ways.
-You’ll learn to recognize what racism-related stress is, and the various ways it may be impacting your daily life.
+You’ll learn to recognize what racism-related stress is, and explore the various ways it may be impacting your daily life and getting in the way of achieving your personal goals.

 The REACH Program does not assume that BIPOC alone should shoulder the responsibility of simply learning to “better cope.”
-Rather, this program helps you process what it is like to carry this responsibility, and introduces effective resources to help you cope with the effects of racism-related stress.
+Rather, this program uses a series of exercises designed by Dr. DeLapp to help you process what it is like to carry this responsibility, and introduces effective resources to help you better cope with the ways racism-related stress impacts your life and:

 Dr. Ryan DeLapp